pilotmoon/popclipweb/site/terms.md

 ## Free trial

-PopClip has a free trial mode.
-I grant you the right to use the product free of charge for the period of the trial.
+Where the product has a free trial mode, I grant you the right to use the product free of charge for the period of the trial.
 The trial mode may include purchase reminders and limitations on usage.